radiantlogic-v8/documentation-new/documentation/system-requirements/v74-system-requirements.md

     -	Java API
     -  	Microsoft NT Domain

 >[!warn] ** All of these require customization.
-Consult your Radiant Logic Account Representative for details.
+Consult your Radiant Logic Account Representative and Solution Consultant for details.

 ## System Requirements